moja-global/moja_global_docs/docs/DeveloperWorkflow/repository_maintenance.rst

 Category:

--  ``Cat = Blocked`` = Progress on the issue is Blocked, either due to waiting for another code change, or not in control.
+-  ``Cat = Blocked`` = Progress on the issue is Blocked, either due to waiting for another code change, or something outside of our control.
 -  ``Cat = Bug`` = Something isn't working
 -  ``Cat = Comms`` = Propose a way to better communicate a feature
 -  ``Cat = Doc`` = Adding or updating documentation